 Within the Spec Miata series championship there will also be contested a championship called SM2.
 This is intended to be a fun addition to the series for drivers who are not contesting for overall wins and the championship.
 It is a strictly voluntary group that is self-policing.
 The competitors involved in this group can determine if a driver does not meet the spirit of this series by exceeding the performance expectations.
 Participants who would like to be included in this group should simply sign up for it with the Race Director; if someone does not belong in the group it will be obvious in most cases.
 If most of the group thinks someone does not qualify then they will not be allowed.
-This group would run with all other Miatas but can have their own point totals allowing for a race within a race.
-If the group decides as a whole to have a split start on some races, separating from the rest of the group, that could also be a possibility in some circumstances.
+This group would typically run with all other Miatas but may have their own point totals allowing for a race within a race.
+The Race Director may decide to have a split start or separate the SM2 class into its own race.